Save State

 Web Search (Add Books)

-This feature allows you to search for books using Google Books and add them to your reading notes.
+This feature allows you to search for books using Google Books and add them to your reading log.
 Books not found in the database search may be available through Google Books.

 How to Use